Home Recipe Roundup 30 Easy Easter Brunch Ideas for Sunday Morning

 If you can toast bread, cut fruit, and add spread to bread, you can make any of these three easy mango toast recipes.

-14. Quiche
+14. Ham and Cheese Quiche

 With only eight ingredients and five easy instructions, this might be the easiest quiche you’ll ever make.
 It’s also likely to be one of the most delicious.

-All you’ll need is a refrigerated pie crust, eggs, milk, salt and pepper, green onions, shredded cheese, and chopped ham.
+All you’ll need is a refrigerated pie crust, eggs, milk, salt and pepper, green onions, shredded cheese, and chopped glazed ham.

 In less than an hour, you’ll be enjoying a hearty, cheesy main dish.